Evaloper/glasp_documentation/GLASP.md

 * Label 1: When signing up for Glasp, there was a part where you had to select ten (10) topics that interest you.
 This section displays the ten (10) selected topics.
 Click on any of the topics to display content by other users in the timeline.
 * Label 2: This session recommends other interesting topics to you.
 * Label 3: This session suggests people you may want to follow.
-* Label 4: This session is like a timeline, where you find the contents of others users, as well as users you follow, topics you are interested in, and popular content.
+* Label 4: This session is like a timeline, where you find the contents of other users, the users you follow, topics you are interested in, and popular content.
 * Label 5: This shows the community of Glasp.

 ### The “My Highlight” Session in Home Page Interface